foreverphoenix/the-phoenix-flavour/content/embers/module-1/lesson-4.md

 ![Add Record Flag](/Pictures/embers/module-1/add-record-flag.png)

 > Initially Disabled means a record can potentially be re-enabled by a script later on.
-For example, if an NPC dies, a coffin in the Hall of the Dead of their home city will be enabled.
-Up until then, that coffin's ref record would have been flagged as Initially Disabled.
+For example, certain coffins are flagged as initially disabled.
+If an NPC dies, their coffin in the Hall of the Dead of their home city will be enabled and become visible to the player.

 ### Saving your changes

 Saving changes made in SSEEdit is a slightly unintuitive process: You actually have to *close* the tool to be prompted to save what you changed (unless you save manually).

-- Close **SSEEdit**.
+- Close **SSEEdit** (click the red X in the upper right corner).
 - A window with all plugins edited in that session will pop up.
 Only the **Disable USSEP Book.esp** should be listed here.
 - Make sure that the plugin is checked and click **OK**.

 ## The New Mod

-Back in Mod Organizer 2, you will notice that new plugin showing up in the load order.
+Back in Mod Organizer 2, you will notice that the new plugin is already showing up in the load order.
 If you click on it, the ***Overwrite*** at the bottom of your mod order will light up, which means that is where your new plugin is currently located.

 So what is the ***Overwrite***?

 ### MO2 Overwrite

 We already established that, by default, Skyrim mod files are placed in the data folder, but that Mod Organizer 2 has a virtual file system to circumvent this.
-Some modding tools will attempt to place their own files into the data folder as well.
+Some modding tools will attempt to place their own files into the data folder.
 MO2 will catch these files and deposit them in the ***Overwrite*** folder at the bottom of your mod order instead.

 The folder is named that because it does overwrite: Mod order, like plugin order, is priority-based.
 In the case of conflicts, files that are placed lower win and overwrite.
 Files in the ***Overwrite*** will always be loaded in the virtual data folder and overwrite everything else so it is important to keep track of its contents.